ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 ### Security Groups
 Next, press `Security Groups` on the left panel, and select `ssh` to allow SSH connections in your virtual machine.

+!!! note
+    If you forget to do this, you can always add a security group to your instance after it has launched.

 ![](images/launch_instance_security_groups.png)

 ### Key Pair
 Finally, let's add the SSH Key to our virtual machine.

+!!! attention
-> **Make sure you do this step, otherwise you won't be able to access your virtual machine!**
+    Make sure you do this step, otherwise you won't be able to access your virtual machine!
+You cannot add a key to your instance once it has been launched.

 Press `Key Pair` from the panel on the left, and make sure that the key you made earlier is in the 'allocated' list.
 If it's not then select it from the 'available' list.

 ![](images/launch_instance_key_pair.png)

 ### Launch
-Now press `Launch Instance` and watch your Virtual Machine spin up!
+Now press `Launch Instance` and wait for your Virtual Machine to spin up!

 In the dashboard, in the `Compute > Instances` pane, you should see your VM, and its status/state.
 You might have to wait a few minutes for it to build.
 You will know when it's done once it says `Active` in the status column.

 ![](images/my_instance.png)

+!!! warning "Note"
-> **Note:** If there is an error starting your VM, you may have to delete your broken instance and launch a new one.
+    If there is an error starting your VM, you may have to delete your broken instance and launch a new one.